PrabhaniN/ABiGo/README.md

 * Available in many languages
 * Built-in self-learning assistant to guide the user.

-  During registration, the user would be able to define whether he is deaf, dumb or blind and using this categorization the application would be able to guide the user throughout the process thereafter.
+  During registration, the user would be able to define whether he is deaf, mute or blind and using this categorization the application would be able to guide the user throughout the process thereafter.

 * User recognition through face-recognition or name or voice.
 * Translate the conversation that the required language by the user.

 ## Target Users

-* Deaf, Dumb and Blind people - Mainly focused
+* Deaf, Mute and Blind people - Mainly focused
 * Any person - Additionally

 Though this is mainly focused on the differently-abled people, even normal people can use this app to make their day-to-day life easier since this is a voice app that can be used with voice interacting the in-built assistant.